munrocket/double.js/README.md

 // |f'(x)| < 1 ? print(x)
 if (dF(x).abs().lt(1)) { console.log(x.toExponential()); }
 ```
-You can play with library in [sandbox](https://runkit.com/munrocket/double-js-example).
-API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page.
-Be careful when initializing a new floats, for example `new Double(0.1)` is ok only for integer numbers and you should use `new Double('0.1')` to get correct results.
+Further API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page.
+Also you can play with library in [sandbox](https://runkit.com/munrocket/double-js-example).
+Be careful when initializing a new floats, for example `new Double(0.1)` is ok only for integer numbers and you should use `new Double('0.1')` to get correct results for fractional numburs.
 All double-word arithmetic functions are accurate and tested, say me if you find something strange.

 ### Special thanks
 To [Jeffrey Sarnoff](https://github.com/JeffreySarnoff) for help me with books and algorithms.

-### AssemblyScript version
+### WASM version
-This library will be ported to [wasm](https://github.com/MaxGraey/bignum.wasm).
+This library will be ported to [AssemblyScript](https://github.com/MaxGraey/bignum.wasm).

 ### References
 1. J.-M. Muller, etc. *Tight and rigourous error bounds for basic building blocks of double-word arithmetic.*, 2017. [[PDF](https://hal.archives-ouvertes.fr/hal-01351529v3/document)]
 2. J.-M. Muller, N. Brisebarre, F. deDinechin, etc. *Handbook of Floating-Point Arithmetic*, Chapter 14, 2010.
 3. Theodorus Dekker. *A floating-point technique for extending the available precision*, 1971. [[Viewer](https://gdz.sub.uni-goettingen.de/id/PPN362160546_0018?tify={%22pages%22:[230],%22panX%22:0.306,%22panY%22:0.754,%22view%22:%22info%22,%22zoom%22:0.39})]
+4. David Monniaux *The pitfalls of verifying floating-point computations*, 2008 [[PDF](https://hal.archives-ouvertes.fr/hal-00128124/file/floating-point-article.pdf)]
-4. Yozo Hida, Xiaoye Li, David Bailey. *Library for Double-Double and Quad-Double Arithmetic*, 2000. [[PDF](http://web.mit.edu/tabbott/Public/quaddouble-debian/qd-2.3.4-old/docs/qd.pdf)]
+5. Yozo Hida, Xiaoye Li, David Bailey. *Library for Double-Double and Quad-Double Arithmetic*, 2000. [[PDF](http://web.mit.edu/tabbott/Public/quaddouble-debian/qd-2.3.4-old/docs/qd.pdf)]
-5. Christoph Lauter *Basic building blocks for a triple-double intermediate format*, 2006. [[PDF](https://hal.inria.fr/inria-00070314/document)]
+6. Christoph Lauter *Basic building blocks for a triple-double intermediate format*, 2006. [[PDF](https://hal.inria.fr/inria-00070314/document)]